 Bahai Gardens is probably the most popular attraction in Haifa.
-There are three main entrances: German Colony, Main Entrance vs the Bahai Shrine, and Yafe Nof Balcony that is located at Louis Promenade.
+There are three main entrances: German Colony, Main Entrance vs. the Bahai Shrine, and Yafe Nof Balcony located at Louis Promenade.
 At the Bahai Gardens post, you can see my visits to all three entrances and the nearby Ursula Malbin’s Sculpture Garden.

 How long is Ben Gurion street, the street that leads to Bahai Gardens?
 What is Hyperlapse?
 Answers to both these questions you can find at the Hyperlapse of Bahai Gardens.

 According to Israel Nature and Parks Authority, it as the place to see eagles and deer.
 Is it?

 - Haifa Educational Zoo is located on the slopes of Mount Carmel.
-It is a medium-size zoo and you can find there all the standard animals, like lions, tigers, monkeys.
+It is a medium-sized zoo, and you can find there all the standard animals, like lions, tigers, monkeys.
 But, since the zoo is on the slope of Carmel mountain, there are no big animals like elephants, giraffes, and hippos.

 - Join us for a visit to the Railway Museum.